Visual C++ by Dave Sidlauskas

 In a little more detail:

-Start VC++, click FILE, NEW, and select WIN 32 Dynamic Link-Library.
-Give it a name and location and click OK.
-Then select Empty DLL and click Finish.
+Start VC++, click WIN 32 Dynamic Link-Library.
+Give it a name and location and click .
+Then select and click .

 Also note that C files that are to be executed by a call to fort() are always void, returning no value.
 Values are returned via pointers in the function parameter list.
 For example, the parameter *out in matcpy_c is the return value for that function.